Datsun 240Z / 260Z

 These classic beauties from the 70s are like the rockstars of the automotive world.
 With their sleek lines and smooth curves, they're guaranteed to turn heads wherever you go.
 And let's not forget that iconic Fairlady badge that just screams style and sophistication.

 But let's talk turkey - or in this case, cash.
-The price range for a Datsun 240Z can vary wildly depending on factors like condition, mileage, and whether or not it comes with a unicorn horn attached (just kidding, but wouldn't that be cool?).
+The price of a Datsun 240Z can vary considerably depending on factors such as condition and mileage.

 On the lower end of the spectrum, you might be able to snag one for around $10,000, but be prepared to shell out some serious dough if you're looking for a mint condition, fully restored model.
 Six figures can be waiting for you here.